Security

 Open Banking — read-only via OBIE

 Where a customer connects their bank account during an application, the operator uses Open Banking under the Open Banking Implementation Entity (OBIE) standards, which sit under the FCA's Payment Services Regulations 2017.
-The connection is read-only: the operator can see transactions for affordability checks but cannot move money out of the account.
+The connection is read-only: the operator can see transactions for affordability checks and this account-information consent cannot initiate payments or change the account.

 Stripe for card payments